LopezGroup-ICIQ/care/README.md

 *NOTE: MacOS users might need to install pytorch geometric using pip.*

-5. Install [Julia](https://julialang.org/) to run microkinetic simulations with it.
-This step is required if you want to perform microkinetic simulations with Julia.
+5. Install [Julia](https://julialang.org/).
+This step is required if you want to perform microkinetic simulations with Julia solvers.
 As alternative, simulations can run with the implemented Scipy solver.

 ```bash
 curl -fsSL https://install.julialang.org | sh